ArduPilot/ardupilot_wiki/common/source/docs/common-rc-transmitter-flight-mode-configuration.rst

 ========================================

-This article shows how you can enable up to 6 autopilot control/flight modes to be set from your RC transmitter.
+This article shows how you can enable up to 6 autopilot control/flight modes to be set from your RC transmitter via the flight mode channel (:ref:`FLTMODE_CH` for plane/copter, :ref:`MODE_CH` for rover).
+Flight mode changes can also be made via RC channels setup as :ref:`common-auxiliary-functions`.

 .. _common-rc-transmitter-flight-mode-configuration_flight_modes_configuration: